ICE Mortgage Technology Scripting Objects Reference

 If the save is executed or if the SSF commit method is called, then a 'committed' event is raised in the SSF.
 If the save fails for any reason, the 'committed' event is not raised.

 syncThis event is fired after the loan is sync'ed within any saved state made outside of the user's workspace.
-This event should fire after any call to calculate() or merge(), assuming any changes are made to the loan.None
+This event should fire after any call to calculate() or merge(), assuming any changes are made to the loan.YesYesNone

-A false value indicates that
+A false value indicates that the milestone should not be completed.

 In your JavaScript file, first get the loan object like this: